omron-sinicx/jaxmapp/README.md

 ## Installation

-The code has been tested on Ubuntu 16.04 and 18.04, as well as WSL2 (Ubuntu 20.04) on Windows 11, with python3 (>=3.8).
-Planning can be performed only on the CPU, and the use of GPUs is also supported for training/evaluating machine-learning models.
+The code has been tested on Ubuntu >=16.04 as well as WSL2 (Ubuntu 20.04) on Windows 11, with python3 (>=3.8).
+Planning can be performed only on the CPU, and the use of GPUs is supported for training/evaluating machine-learning models.
 We also provide Dockerfile to replicate our setup.

 ### venv